-3 COMPARSION OF KEY PROJECT BENEFITS UNDER THE 2016 AND 2018 BUSINESS PLANS
+3 COMPARISON OF KEY PROJECT BENEFITS UNDER THE 2016 AND 2018 BUSINESS PLANS

-Ridership estimates from the 2016 Business Plan (see Table 1) were used in the EIR/EIS to assess project benefits under the medium and high rider forecasts for 2029 and 2040 in terms of reduced VMT, air quality emissions, and energy consumption, as compared to the No Project Alternative (Authority 2018).
+Ridership estimates from the 2016 Business Plan (Table 2-1) were used in the Final EIR/EIS to assess project benefits under the medium and high ridership forecasts for 2040 in terms of reduced VMT, air pollutant emissions, and energy consumption, as compared to the No Project condition.
 Table 2 presents a summary of these key benefits.
 Note that criteria pollutant reductions are not shown as all pollutants would be reduced for all years and under all ridership forecasts.
-Refer to Table 3.3-22 and Table 3.3-23 in Section 3.3, Air Quality and Greenhouse Gases, for estimated criteria pollutant reductions.
+Refer to Tables 3.3-12 through 3.3-19 in Section 3.3, Air Quality and Greenhouse Gases, for estimated criteria pollutant reductions.